Hey you, angry mom, you’re not alone with your anger

 Just knowing that a particular day, or time of day, will have you feeling stress, can help you make steps toward heading off blow-ups.

 I found that my patience goes to zero and my anger is a hair trigger from mid-cycle onward.
 It took a while to make this connection because, at 38 and mother to my second child, I didn’t get what was going on.
 When my periods went haywire the next year, I started tracking things more closely.

 I’m now taking a couple of hormone supplements that have realigned a few things making the connection oh-so-clear.
-So if you’re in the neighborhood of 40 years old, track your moods with an app like P Tracker for Apple or Android.
+So if you’re in the neighborhood of 40 years old, track your moods with an app like P Tracker for Apple.